Published May 2017

-My personal case study was my friend’s father, who responded to a fake ABSA spam mail.
-Was redirected to a site, and then entered his account information, giving access directly to the criminal who emptied the account.
-His father not knowing what to do, went to ABSA, because the email had an ABSA logo on it, and was turned away because ABSA actually had no connection at all.
+My own personal case study involved my friend’s father.
+He responded to a fake ABSA spam mail and was redirected to a site.
+He entered his account information and gave access directly to the criminal who then emptied his account.
+His father, not knowing what to do, went to Absa because the mail had an ABSA logo on it.
+He was turned away because ABSA had no connection at all.

 He lost 3 months savings.

-We need to be educated on risk, and no one is doing that.
-Most people in South Africa, and Africa, who make up the majority of my followers on my facebook and personal website have no idea on the risks.
-We are so far behind, we are still trying to build our digital home, never mind trying to secure it from break ins.
+We need to be educated on the risks, and no one is doing that.
+Most people in South Africa and Africa and who make up the majority of my followers on my Facebook account and personal website have no idea of the risks.
+We are so far behind that we are still trying to build our digital homes, never mind trying to secure it from break-ins.

 We are trying to develop a digital landscape and at the same time protect it.

-It will only help us increase our development speed if we learn the basics on internet risk, and training of staff to identify likely forms of attack.
-We need to keep our software up to date, so training and software are our first two weapons we need to arm ourselves with.
+It will only help us increase our development speed if we learn the basics of Internet risk and training staff to identify probable forms of attack.
+We need to keep our software up to date, so training and software are our first two weapons that we need to arm ourselves with.
 It is nice to know that South Africa participates in regional efforts to combat cybercrime.
 The East African Community (consisting of Kenya, Tanzania, and Uganda) and the South African Development Community (consisting of Malawi, Mozambique, South Africa, Zambia, and Zimbabwe) have both enacted plans to standardize cybercrime laws throughout their regions.
 Good teamwork.

 Onto my next issue:

-As already explained, the cost of data in South Africa is simply not cheap enough, so we end up cutting back on its use, and I truly believe this stunts our economy.
-Our businesses run at greater costs, which means our prices to clients are higher, therefore in general we are a more costly option to trade with, locally, and internationally.
+As already explained, the cost of data in South Africa is simply too expensive so we end up cutting back on its usage, and I truly believe this effects our economy negatively.
+Our businesses run at greater costs, which mean our prices to clients are higher, therefore, in general, we are a more costly option to trade with, locally and internationally.

 What to do?
-This is hard question to answer.
+This is a hard question to answer.

-We have a fixed line operator with a monopoly and if I can take this opportunity to announcement that as of May 2017 is a provider not being used by my company after a massive over billing of 30 000.00 ZAR, and a long company decision to invite my clients to use data calls, whatsapp and voice notes to communicate with our offices.
+We have a fixed line operator with a monopoly, and if I can take this opportunity to announce that as of May 2017 it is a provider not being used by company after a massive over-billing of 30 000 ZAR, and a long decision to invite my clients to use data calls, WhatsApp and voice-notes to communicate with our offices.

-Back to my point, that when the fixed line option for faster internet is controlled by one company, which happens to be a Public, State-owned corporation (39% shares), there is no competition for better pricing.
+Back to my point, when the fixed line option for faster Internet is controlled by one company, which happen to be a public, state-owned corporation (39% shares) there is no competition for better pricing.

-This means, we move away to mobile operators, the largest one in terms of clients is Vodacom, who pay around 9 billion + in collective taxes per year.
-This is interesting, because that is a huge chunk of funds to our government, and guess what, the company is owned 13.9% by our state.
+This means that we move away to mobile operations, the largest one in terms of clients is Vodacom whom pays around 9 million in collective taxes per year.
+This is interesting because that is a huge chunk of funds that go to our government.
+Guess what, the company is owned (13.9%) by our state.

 So, fixed line and largest cell company are linked to the state.

-It stands to reason, a lot of our communication, and therefore data is profitable for our state coffers…but are we shooting ourselves in the foot?
-Would our country, its people, its business do better if data was less?
-Surely access would increase, and we would fall into the category of countries who stand a better chance?
+It stands to reason, a lot of our communication and, therefore, data is profitable for our state coffers…but are we shooting ourselves in the foot?
+Would our country, its people and its businesses do better if data was less?
+Surely access would increase, and we would fall into the category of countries that stand a better chance?

-Would our state coffers run dry, if we stopped user Vodacom and Telkom?
+Would our state coffers run dry if we stopped using Vodacom and Telkom?

 Is corruption at play here?

-Another interesting fact, our government owns 74% of Broadband Infraco.
-Infraco, another state owned entity running at a loss, but holding a monopoly of services in its fields.
+Another interesting fact is that our government owns 74% of Broadband Infraco.
+Infraco is another state-owned entity running at a loss but which hold a monopoly of services in its fields.

 There is a scary new censorship law, dubbed to be Africa’s worst censorship law.
 The act allows the Film and Publication Board (FPB) unrestricted powers over online content.

-The bill was proposed to fight undesirable content, which includes racism, child pornography, and bullying.
-This all sounds well and good, but who decides what is undesirable content?
-FPB’s proposed Online Regulation Policy takes aim at all online content, including YouTube videos, online games, and “certain publications”.
+The bill was proposed to fight undesirable content, which includes racism, child pornography and bullying.
+This all sounds good and well, but who decides what undesirable content is?
+FPB’s proposed Online Regulation Policy takes aim at all online content, including YouTube videos, online games and “certain publications”.
 There is a window and opportunity for abuse here.
-Who gets to control the FPB board, and ensure it is not used for political agenda?
-For example, anyone perhaps decides to post a presidential penis onto a website, the FPB can step in and demand the host to shut down the website.
+Who gets to control the FPB board to ensure it is not used for a political agenda?
+For example, perhaps someone decides to post a presidential penis onto a website, the FPB can step in and demand the host to shut down the website.

-The fact is no one person, company, organization or government runs the Internet -- it is "a globally distributed computer network comprised of many voluntarily interconnected autonomous networks”.
+The fact is no one person, company, organization or government runs the Internet.
+It is "a globally distributed computer network comprised of many voluntarily interconnected autonomous networks”.
 However, a country can control data!
 A country can control access.
-Most infrastructure needed to support the internet world wide has influence by local government through direct shares of a company.
-AT&T Inc, MCI (Acquired in 2006 by Verizon), Sprint, and CenturyLink also own some of the largest Internet backbone networks in the world.
-In South Africa, those who control Telkom and cell phone companies have the last say, they have the direct access to the user.
-But before internet even arrives on their network, it’s brought in:
+Most infrastructures required to support the Internet worldwide has influence by local governments by way of direct shares of a company.
+AT&T Inc. MCI (Acquired in 2006 by Verizon), Sprint, and CenturyLink also own some of the largest Internet backbone networks in the world.
+In South Africa, those who control Telkom and cell phone companies have the last say, they have direct access to the user.
+But before Internet even arrives on their network, it’s brought in:

 Telkom is the gatekeeper of all ADSL connections and owner of the largest fibre network in the country.

-Openserve, new division of Telkom which controls wholesale access to South Africa’s only ADSL network!
+Openserve is a new division of Telkom, which controls wholesale access to South Africa’s only ADSL network!

-Vocacom, has fibre infrastructure which it uses for backhaul for many of its cellular base stations, and to offer fixed-line residential and business fibre services.
+Vodacom has fibre infrastructures, which is used for backhaul for many of its cellular base stations and to offer fixed-line residential and business fibre services.

 These three entities are all linked to government.
 Can you see the opportunity for abuse here?

-It is as if government might want to use data as an income revenue no matter the detrimental effects high data has on its people and business.
-If this was not the case, can someone explain why we are paying so much for data?
+It is as if government might want to use data as income revenue no matter the detrimental effects high data has on its people and businesses.
+If this is not the case can someone explain why we are paying so much for data?

-Here are some figures: ADSL is very expensive with prices well above world average, cost are around R165 for a 2Mbit/s "Fast" line, R299 for a 4Mbit/s "Faster", and R425 for the 10Mbit/s "Fastest" line.
-Fortunately, and for now, ADSL costs in South Africa have been decreasing steadily, mainly as result of competition from mobile network operators, but also due to the landing of the SEACOM cable.
+Here are some figures: ADSL is very expensive with prices well above world averages.
+Costs are around R165 for a 2Mbit/s "Fast" line, R299 for a 4Mbit/s "Faster", and R425 for the 10Mbit/s "Fastest" line.
+Fortunately, and for now, ADSL costs in South Africa have been decreasing steadily, mainly as a result of competition from mobile network operators but also due to the landing of the SEACOM cable.

 Costs set aside, is censorship the main risk?
-While digital media freedom is generally respected in South Africa and political content is not censored, and we enjoy sme support for our courts, for example in September 2012, the Constitutional Court upheld a ruling that prescreening publications (including Internet content) as required by the 2009 amendments to the Films and Publications Act of 1996 was an unconstitutional limitation on freedom of expression, we need to be aware of the risks.
+While digital media freedom is generally respected in South Africa and political content is not censored, we enjoy some support for our courts.
+For example, in September 2012 the Constitutional Court upheld a ruling that sustained pre-screening publications (including Internet content) as required by the 2009 amendments to the Films and Publications Act of 1996 was an unconstitutional limitation on freedom of expression.
+We need to be aware of the risks.

-In 2016, The Freedom on the Net reports suggests that less than 25% of the world enjoys full access to the internet by definitions access without Obstacles to Access, Limits on Content and Violations of User Rights
+In 2016 The Freedom on the Net reports suggests that less than 25% of the world enjoys full access to the Internet by definitions access without obstacles, limits on content and violations of user rights.

 29% no free access.

-One very supportive fact I need to share in this article, is the roll out of free internet zones in South Africa.
-Already, we can enjoy internet for free at thousands of Restaurants and coffee shops.
-Then access at Libraries and 9 of our Airports.
-Then there is Project Isizwe & Wi-Fi cities.
-All great things.
-Of course, certain restrictions apply.
-I always get nervous when you get given something, and then terms apply.
-However, let’s give these good things a chance to benefit our people, and rather focus on what could we enjoy if South Africa in the future increases internet access, reduces its overall costs, and there are no limitations or censorships?
+One very supportive fact I need to share in this article is the roll-out of free Internet zones in South Africa.
+We can already enjoy free Internet at thousands of restaurants and coffee shops.
+We can likewise enjoy free Internet at libraries and nine of our airports.
+We also have Project Isizwe and Wi-Fi cities.
+These are all great things but, of course, certain restrictions apply.
+I always get nervous when you are offered something but then terms apply.
+However, let’s give these good things a chance to benefit our people, and rather focus on what we could enjoy if South Africa were to increase Internet access in the future.
+What if South Africa reduced its overall costs and there were no limitations or censorship?